 Trip Difficulty Ratings

-Stewardship trip difficultly ratings are intended to help potential volunteers understand the challenges of a particular trip and to judge whether they will be able to safely participate in the project.
-Our scale includes five difficulty levels, with one being the least physically demanding and five being the most physically demanding.
+Stewardship trip difficulty ratings help potential volunteers understand the physical requirements of a particular trip.
+Our detailed ratings and descriptions allow individuals to determine if they will be able to comfortably participate in the project.

 voices